adiadd/socius/www/docs/README.md

-# AnthroΒench Documentation
+# Socius Documentation

-This directory contains documentation for the AnthroΒench project.
+This directory contains documentation for the Socius project.
+Socius is a collection of scenarios for ai to evaluate how it makes decisions to solve real world human issues.

 ## Contents